68Whiskeyshots/AR_atakplugin/README.md

 - All network operations run on background threads to avoid UI blocking
 - The plugin uses a foreground service with notification to ensure reliable operation
 - Sensor data is collected directly from the device's sensors for accurate orientation information

+## NOTES
+- This project is still in the works, any help would be greatly appreciated!
+- The main AR implementation is the DigiLens Argo (Great product and great team!)
+- Christus est rex